feejin/Silverstripe-SecurityTemplates/README.md

 By Colin Richardson & Loz Calver - [Bigfork Ltd](http://www.bigfork.co.uk/).

-##Installation:##
+##Composer Installation:##

+Add this to your composer.json requirements: `"feejin/silverstripe-securitytemplates": "1.0.0"`

+##Manual Installation##

-Download and unzip, rename folder to SecurityTemplates and drop it into your SilverStripe root directory, run http://yoursite.url/dev/build and you're done.
+Download and unzip, rename folder to securitytemplates and drop it into your SilverStripe root directory, run http://yoursite.url/dev/build and you're done.

 ##Customising##